swift-server/swift-service-lifecycle/Sources/ServiceLifecycle/Docs.docc/How to adopt ServiceLifecycle in applications.md

 Swift introduced Structured Concurrency which already helps tremendously with running multiple async services concurrently.
 This can be achieved with the use of task groups.
-However, Structured Concurrency doesn't enforce consistent interfaces between so services so it becomes hard to orchestrate them.
+However, Structured Concurrency doesn't enforce consistent interfaces between so services, so it becomes hard to orchestrate them.
 This is where ``ServiceLifecycle`` comes in.
 It provides the ``Service`` protocol which enforces a common API.
 Additionally, it provides the ``ServiceRunner`` which is responsible for orchestrating all services in an application.